sanear/hello-opengl/README.md

 ### TODOS

 #### OpenGL
-- [ ] Move (translate) the spinning triangle with WASD
+- [x] Move (translate) the spinning triangle with WASD
-- [ ] Learn why there's those weird blocks of string-wrapped code for vertex & fragment shaders (also what those really are)
+- [x] Learn why there's those weird blocks of string-wrapped code for vertex & fragment shaders (also what those really are)
-    - [ ] Consider removing the shading entirely for simplicity
 - [ ] Convert the triangle to a triforce
     - [ ] Stretch - make it a configurable Sierpinsky triangle
 - [ ] Abstract some of the OpenGL boilerplate into a library
 - [ ] Implement a button?
 Is that even an OpenGL thing?
 Or, I guess, learn what people make dummy user interfaces in
 - [ ] Render a bitmap... if OpenGL is for that ([It appears so](https://users.polytech.unice.fr/~buffa/cours/synthese_image/DOCS/redbookSliced1.2ps+pdf/chapterVIII.pdf)).
-- [ ] Find a way to get the `glad.c` file out of my source?
+- [ ] ~Find a way to get the `glad.c` file out of my source?~
 - [ ] Learn linear algebra 😭

 #### Build & infra